Led by Russell Barkley, PhD

 In this presentation, Dr. Barkley reviews the history of SCT and what is known about it from past research.
 He also describes the results of his own recent investigations into SCT in children and the only study of SCT in adults that he recently published, all of which suggest that SCT is a distinct disorder from ADHD but one that may overlap with it in nearly half of all cases.
 Dr. Barkley discusses the differences between SCT in symptoms, executive functioning, comorbidity for other disorders, and psychosocial impairment and what little is known about differential treatment response.
 He also discusses several different possibilities for explaining the underlying nature of SCT.

 Russell Barkley ADHD Update Series: What You Need to Know Now in 3 Webinars

-This is the first of three webinars that Dr. Barkley is presenting for us this fall.
+This is the first of three webinars that Dr. Barkley is presenting for us.
 He is also presenting:

 Part 1: Advances in Diagnosis, Etiologies and Management of ADHD